Skip to main content

 For the link, please check the weekly newsletter or contact admin [at] westendsynagogue.org (Joan).

-This will also be livestreamed.
-For the link, please see your e-newsletter or contact admin [at] westendsynagogue.org (Joan).
+For Zoom access, please contact admin [at] westendsynagogue.org (Joan).

 West End Synagogue is committed to adult study of Jewish sources, history, and cultural expression in its many forms.
 Adult education programs and activities focus on the vital areas of education, community, and outreach: